Generation of renormalized quadratic coefficient in Landau theory: Implications for specific-heat jump calculations in high-temperature superconductors: Model Development and Methodology

-Eq.
-(11) shows that a zero-, one-, two-, three-, or four-dimensional Ginzburg-Landau free energy functional can be derived by integrating out the OP fluctuations exactly and treating interactions in the system using a self-consistent approximation \cite{35}. $r(d = 1, T)$ is positive whatever the temperature.
-His expression is cumbersome and cannot be expressed here literally.
-However, its behavior is illustrated in Figure \ref{figure1}, where a value of $\eta = 0.85$ is used. $r_{1D}(T)$ is cancelled at $T = 0 K $ whatever the value taken by $\eta$.
+A noteworthy matter is that previous studies generally utilized numerical methods to model thermodynamic functions.
+In contrast, the present analysis focuses on obtaining the exact solution of Eq.
+(5) to determine the renormalized quadratic coefficients.
+These coefficients facilitate the calculation of specific heat expressions as functions of dimensionality.
+Analysis of Eq.
+(5) indicates that fluctuations increase with $r(d, T)$ raised to the power $d/2 - 1$, provided that fluctuation corrections are not negligible for $d \leq 2$.
+The dimension $d_c = 2$ represents a critical threshold below which fluctuations become highly significant.
+It is necessary to specify a range of possible values for $\eta$ in various representative experimental scenarios.
+Solving the nonlinear polynomial Eq.
+(5), which involves the variables dimension $d$ and temperature $T$, typically requires substitution or elimination to reduce the equation to a single variable.
+Assigning a specific value to the system's dimension allows for analysis of the temperature-dependent behavior of thermodynamic functions.
+Solutions to Eq.
+(5) for each dimension yield the following quadratic coefficients:

-The objective of the Keumo-Landau equation is to restore the Mermin-Wagner-Hohenberg theorem regarding phase transitions and critical phenomena.
-This is achieved by revisiting Landau's theory and rewriting it using nonlinear polynomial equations with new quadratic coefficients.
-These coefficients are adapted to reflect the dimensionality of the system while respecting the principle of increased fluctuations and quantum effects as the system's dimensionality decreases.
-The solutions of the Keumo-Landau equation indicate a dependence of specific critical parameters and exponents on dimension, as well as a quantum character.
+Consequently, Eq.
+(6) demonstrates that a dimensional Ginzburg-Landau free energy functional can be derived by integrating out the OP fluctuations exactly and by treating interactions within the system using a self-consistent approximation \cite{Ausloos}.
+The function $r(d = 1, T)$ remains positive for all temperatures.
+Although the explicit expression is complex and not presented here, its behavior is depicted in Fig. 1 for $\eta$ = 0.85.
+The value $r_{1D}(T)$ becomes zero at $T$ = 0 K for any value of $\eta$.
+Analysis of Equation (6) indicates that critical parameters and exponents are functions of the system's dimensionality and display quantum characteristics in low-dimensional systems.